Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 </div>

-A typical media platform API such as EME [[!encrypted-media]] will require the DASH client to query the platform by supplying a desired capability set.
-The media platform will inspect the desired capabilities, possibly displaying a permissions prompt to the user (if sensitive capabilities such as unique user identification are requested), after which it will return a supported capability set that indicates which of the desired capabilities are available.
+A typical [=media platform=] API such as EME [[!encrypted-media]] will require the DASH client to query the platform by supplying a desired capability set.
+The [=media platform=] will inspect the desired capabilities, possibly displaying a permissions prompt to the user (if sensitive capabilities such as unique user identification are requested), after which it will return a supported capability set that indicates which of the desired capabilities are available.

 <figure>
 	<img src="Images/Security/CapabilityNegotiation.png" />
 	<figcaption>The DASH client presents a set of desired capabilities for each [=DRM system=] and receives a response with the supported subset.</figcaption>
 </figure>

-The exact set of capabilities that can be used and the data format used to express them in capability detection APIs are defined by the media platform API.
+The exact set of capabilities that can be used and the data format used to express them in capability detection APIs are defined by the [=media platform=] API.
 A DASH client is expected to have a full understanding of the potentially offered capabilities and how they map to parameters in the MPD.
 Some capabilities may have no relation to the MPD and whether they are required depends entirely on the DASH client or [=solution-specific logic and configuration=].

 To detect the set of supported capabilities, a DASH client must first determine the <dfn>required capability set</dfn> for each [=adaptation set=].
 This is the set of capabilities required to present all the content in a single [=adaptation set=] and can be determined based on the following: